saltyrtc/saltyrtc-meta/Task-WebRTC.md

 signalling channel to a dedicated data channel:

-1. The client creates a new data channel on the `RTCPeerConnection` instance with the `RTCDataChannelInit` dictionary/object set containing only the following values:
+1. The client creates a new data channel on the `RTCPeerConnection` instance with the `RTCDataChannelInit` object containing only the following values:
    * *ordered* SHALL be set to `true`,
    * *protocol* SHALL be set to the same subprotocol that has been negotiated with the server,